 Q: What if I do not have an email address or way of contacting my guest?

 A: You are required to collect either an email address or cell phone number from every event attendee as they check-in.
 Consider contacting other event attendees who may be able to help you contact a guest who did not provide that information.

 Q: When will I be expected to contact my guests?

-A: If AHS identifies a positive case that attended your event while infectious, the case will be advised to contact you directly.
-Due to increasing case numbers, AHS will no longer notify the organizer of the event.
+A: If AHS identifies a COVID-19 case that attended your event while infectious, AHS will notify you (the event organizer).
 You are responsible to work with the case to identify close contacts and assist with the notification.

 Q: Why is AHS asking me to help?

 A: This approach will help get critically important information to event attendees who are close contacts through the quickest means possible, providing them with immediate guidance on what to do next, to reduce risk of further spread.